vijaynkhotborgaon/UrlShortner/readme.md

                                            OR

-   You can import tables and data to phpMyadmin without using artisan commands.
-No need to follow step 1 and step 2 in this case.
-This is manual way to upload database in phpMyadim.
+   You can import tables and data to phpMyadmin without using artisan commands(No need to follow step 1 and step 2 in this case.
+This is manual way to upload database in phpMyadmim).

    import database in phpMyadmin(i have used XAMPP) by selecting database "urlshortner" (you will get "urlshortner.sql" file inside "UrlShortner" folder)